-Key selling point for luxury housing
+- Key selling point for luxury housing

-Reduce labor costs
+- Reduce labor costs

 You might think the act of pulling a cord to start an engine doesn’t take too much time and wonder how it’s even a factor here, but trust me, as someone who has worked on a landscaping crew for years, it’s not always one pull that gets the equipment going.
 Often times there’s need for not just a few extra pulls, but also cracking the small engine open to see what’s preventing the start.
-From our experience and research, the battery powered tools and mowers start on the first ‘button press’ 99% of the time throughout their lifetime.
+From our experience and research, battery-powered tools and mowers start on the first ‘button press’ 99% of the time throughout their lifetime.

-Next you’ve got the time it takes to stop off at the gas station and top off all the tanks.
-When equipment needs to be serviced it’s likely up to a crew captain to take the equipment in and explain what’s going on to make sure they don’t get over charged.
+Next, you’ve got the time it takes to stop off at the gas station and top off all the tanks.
+When equipment needs to be serviced it’s likely up to a crew captain to take the equipment in and explain what’s going on to make sure they don’t get overcharged.
 Most electric lawn companies are keeping batteries charged in their trailers using inverters to draw power from the vehicles pulling them.
 Labor costs related to maintenance for electric equipment generally boil down to blade sharpening and weed eater string refilling.

-For one, the direct environmental impact of less emissions is a huge factor big companies that burn thousands of gallons of gas each year, emitting a large amount of emissions.
-A study from 2001 showed that an average sized, 4-stroke, residential grade gas powered lawn mower produced PAHs (polycyclic aromatic hydrocarbons) in just one hour equivalent to that of a driving a small car 90 miles.
-Battery powered equipment is not 100% eco-friendly as the batteries still need to draw power and often times this power comes from a fossil fuel based source such as coal.
+This is somewhat of a two-factor bonus for electric landscaping companies.
+Environmental ImpactFor one, the direct environmental impact of fewer emissions is a huge factor big companies that burn thousands of gallons of gas each year, emitting a large amount of emissions.
+A study from 2001 showed that an average-sized, 4-stroke, residential-grade gas-powered lawn mower produced PAHs (polycyclic aromatic hydrocarbons) in just one hour equivalent to that of driving a small car 90 miles.
+Battery-powered equipment is not 100% eco-friendly as the batteries still need to draw power and often times this power comes from a fossil fuel-based source such as coal.
 However, there is the option to install solar to power the batteries which really does allow the company to boast 99.9% eco-friendly services, especially in the unlikely event that even their trucks are battery powered but as only Tesla currently offers a purely electric truck, that may be a while off just yet.

 The other ‘eco-friendly’ factor boils down to consumer behavior and advertising.
-In the recent years we have seen a shift in consumer behavior greatly rewarding environmentally friendly products and services.
-Landscaping companies making the swap to electric have the opportunity to be among the first in their local areas to boast ‘eco-friendly’ along within their marketing efforts.
+In recent years we have seen a shift in consumer behavior greatly rewarding environmentally friendly products and services.
+Landscaping companies making the swap to electric have the opportunity to be among the first in their local areas to boast ‘eco-friendly’ along with their marketing efforts.

-Potential tax credits
+- Potential tax credits

 Lowering emissions may also have a tax benefit depending on the area.
 In certain cities in California for example, companies making the switch are eligible for rebates on purchasing authorized equipment.
 Santa Barbara offers up to 60% of the purchase price for electric equipment for commercial companies through their Landscape Equipment Electrification Fund (LEEF) program.

-City ordinances and legal requirements
+- City ordinances and legal requirements

 Across the globe, townships are beginning to ban different types of gas-powered landscaping equipment.
 The primary culprit we have seen behind the push is the rather loud leaf blower, and especially the extremely powerful models such as a favorite of many commercial lawn companies; the Stihl backpack blower.